projectit-org/ProjectIt-documentation/src/routes/020_Getting_Started/010_Installation.md

 <Note>
 <svelte:fragment slot="header">Use Help Menu</svelte:fragment>
 <svelte:fragment slot="content">
-If you are having trouble using the editor, have a look at the key-bindings under the *Help* menu.
+If you are having trouble using the editor, have a look at the key-bindings under the <em>Help</em> menu.
 </svelte:fragment>
 </Note>